hashkat/hashkat/docs/installation.md

     `hashkat.2015.08.20.tar`

     Please note that the date in the file you downloaded may be different from the one above.
-That's totally fine, it just means that you've downloaded a newer version of **#k@**!
+That's totally fine, it just means that you've downloaded a newer version of **#k@**.

 1. To unpack this tar file, type in the command: